 If you experience sore, inflamed, red breakouts or stubborn blackheads or whiteheads, then targeted breakout treatments will be your skincare best friend.
 These treatments are designed to be applied to individual spots as soon as you see or feel them appear, rather than as an all-over preventative, and they’re perfect for leaving on overnight.
 Look out for ones that contain ingredients like salicylic acid, zinc, AHAs, and sulfur.
-Check out the Skincare By BEAUTY BAY Soothe Paste Blemish Treatment, which not only helps to reduce the size and sensitivity of the breakout, but also helps to prevent pigmentation and scarring.
+Check out the By BEAUTY BAY Salicylic Acid + Niacinamide Blemish Paste, which not only helps to reduce the size and sensitivity of the breakout, but also helps to prevent pigmentation and scarring.

 Use face masks